 Faculty and students submit nominations to a four-person committee that consists of Ronald G. Aronovsky ’80, one of Sax’s former law partners, along with clinical and non-clinical faculty members selected by the dean.
 In reaching its decision, the Brian M. Sax Prize Committee considers the applicants’ oral and written advocacy skills, their demonstrated commitment to the zealous representation of their clients, and their reflections on the lawyer’s role within the profession and society.

-Shelby Nacino ’18 is the winner of the 2018 Sax Prize.
-Shelby was honored at a luncheon on April 16, 2018 for her outstanding work in the East Bay Community Law Center’s Health & Welfare Practice, Housing Practice, and the Community Economic Justice Clinic.
-Alison Ganem ’18 was honored as the winner of the Honorable Mention for her work in the Death Penalty Clinic.
+Nirali Beri ’19 is the winner of the 2019 Sax Prize.
+Beri was honored at a luncheon on April 22, 2019 for her outstanding work in the Death Penalty Clinic and the East Bay Community Law Center’s Housing Clinic.
+Hannah Flanery ’19 was honored as the winner of the Honorable Mention for her work in the East Bay Community Law Center’s Housing Clinic.